Andrea Montesinos Cantú: 2019–2020 season

 Montesinos Cantú opened her season at the second event of the ISU Junior Grand Prix in Lake Placid, New York, where she set a new personal best of 50.59 in the short program.
 She finished seventeenth.
 Competing on the Challenger series, she was tenth at the 2019 CS Autumn Classic International with personal bests in all three scores, then fifth at the 2019 CS U.S. Classic, and finally twentieth at the 2019 CS Golden Spin of Zagreb.

 In the second half of the season, Montesinos Cantú was sixteenth at the 2020 Four Continents Championships and thirty-eighth at the 2020 World Junior Championships.

 2020–2021 season

 With the COVID-19 pandemic limiting international competition, Montesinos Cantú's lone appearance of the season saw her finish seventeenth at the International Challenge Cup.

 2021–2022 season

-After finishing fifteenth at the 2021 CS Golden Spin of Zagreb, Montesinos Cantú was eighteenth at the 2022 Four Continents Championships.
+Montesinos Cantú began the season by finishing twenty-first at the 2021 Cranberry Cup.
+She then went on to place fifteenth at the 2021 CS Golden Spin of Zagreb and ended the season with an eighteenth-place finish at the 2022 Four Continents Championships.

+2022–2023 season

+Montesinos Cantú's lone competition appearance for the season was at the 2022 CS U.S. International Figure Skating Classic, where she finished thirteenth.

+2023–2024 season

+Prior to the season, it was announced that Montesinos Cantú was now training in Salt Lake City, Utah and being coached by Jozef Sabovcik.
+Montesinos Cantú's first competition of the season was the 2023 Denkova-Staviski Cup, where she placed tenth.
+She went on to take gold at the 2023 NRW Trophy.

+At the 2024 Mexican Championships, Montesinos Cantú her second senior national title.
+Selected to compete at the 2024 Four Continents Championships, Montesinos Cantú finished fifteenth.

+2024–2025 season

+In August, Montesinos Cantú had surgery performed on her ankle, which required time to recover.
+She returned to competition at the 2025 Winter World University Games in January, where she finished in twenty-fifth place.
+She subsequently finished the season by placing fourteenth at the 2025 Bavarian Open.

+2025–26 season

+Montesinos Cantú started the season in August by competing at the 2025 CS Cranberry Cup International, where she finished in eighth place.